HL7/cql/input/pages/09-b-cqlreference.md

 CQL also supports partial datetime values.
 For example, the datetime <span class="lit">@2014-01-01T03</span> represents some instant during the hour of 3:00 on January 1st, 2014.

-Although the milliseconds are specified with a separate component, seconds and milliseconds are combined and represented as a <span class="id">Decimal</span> for the purposes of comparison.
+Although the milliseconds are specified with a separate component, seconds and milliseconds are combined and represented as a <span class="id">Decimal</span> for the purposes of comparison, duration, and difference calculation.
+When milliseconds are <span class="kw">null</span>, they are combined as <span class="sym">.0</span>.
+In other words, if milliseconds are not specified, calculations for precisions above milliseconds should be performed as though milliseconds had been specified as <span class="lit">0</span>.

 {: #decimal-1}
 #### Decimal